-COUN 603/903 PRACTICUM I FOR PROFESSIONAL COUNSELORS is a field-based apprenticeship designed to introduce neophyte practitioners to the form and content of their discipline.
+COUN 603/903 INTERNSHIP I FOR PROFESSIONAL COUNSELORS is a 300 hour field-based internship/practicum designed to introduce student practitioners to the form and content of their discipline.
 Exposure to the day-to-day realities of clinical practice, i.e., case file maintenance, record keeping, staffing sessions, consultations with colleagues and other health-care providers, are expected to aid in shaping professional expectations and behaviors while preparing students for the transition from graduate school to professional practice.
-Students are to develop and demonstrate professional levels of competency in the five areas of clinical practice recommended and described by the American Psychological Association and the National Board of Certified Counselors.
-3 credits.
+Students are to develop and demonstrate professional levels of competency in the various areas of clinical practice recommended and described by the American Counseling Association and the National Board of Certified Counselors.
+Prerequisite: COUN 602/902- 2 credits.